The Devil on G-String: Plot

 Shortly thereafter, "Maō" succeeds in killing Gonzō, who had apparently to the player discovered that "Maō" was indeed Kyōsuke.
-However, while by all indications "Maō" had been a dissociated identity of the protagonist, the fifth chapter, "G Senjō no Maō", reveals "Maō" to be Kyōsuke's supposedly-dead older brother Kyōhei.
-Kyōhei bears a grudge against Haru and Gonzō because Haru's father, a con artist and civil engineer, took advantage of the death of Kyōsuke's little sister to manipulate his family into accepting Haru's father's enormous gambling debt.
+Though by all prior indications "Maō" had been a dissociated identity of the protagonist, the fifth chapter, "G Senjō no Maō", reveals it to be Kyōsuke's supposedly dead older brother Kyōhei. he bears a grudge against Haru and Gonzō because Haru's father, a con artist and civil engineer, took advantage of the death of Kyōsuke's little sister to manipulate his family into accepting Haru's father's enormous gambling debt.
 Ultimately, Kyōsuke's father murdered Haru's father in revenge, and awaits execution.
 Similarly, Haru's mother was killed by "Maō" years later; thus orphaned, the familial hatred became mutual in a sense.
 The title of the game is revealed to be taken from a recurring hallucination associated with post traumatic stress disorder stemming from the moment of Haru's mother's murder: whenever she attempts to play her mother's violin, she sees a demon creep up the instrument's G string.
 It is revealed that Haru and Kyōsuke met briefly and connected as children.

 Later in the chapter, Kyōhei initiates an elaborate scheme that drives the entire downtown area into chaos.
 Kyōhei informs the police that he will demand his army of trained mercenaries and rebellious youths to stand down pending the release of several criminals, including his father.
 At the end of the event, as Kyōsuke escapes the area, Kyōhei calls him and fakes an emotional suicide.
 The ruse is quickly discovered and the police engage in a shootout with Kyōhei, apparently ending in his death.

 In the epilogue, Kyōhei is revealed to have faked his death yet again, and pays Haru a visit at Kyōsuke's home.
 After a struggle and a chase, Haru nearly murders an unarmed Kyōhei out of rage; Kyōsuke takes the shot instead, in a selfless attempt to spare her from the guilt.
 When the police question him, rather than attempt to generate sympathy by painting the victim as a brutal killer, Kyōsuke attempts to enrage the investigators with a confession of cruel intent in order to blind them to the facts implicating Haru.
 He successfully eliminates her association with the crime, but is sentenced to eight years in prison.
 At his release, he is met by Haru and her daughter, who is revealed to be nearly eight and thus Kyōsuke's.
 At first, he regrets siring a child who will live with the stigma of a criminal father (like himself, his brother, and Haru), but he is soon overcome by the love in his daughter's eyes, and finally lets go of the past to live for the future.